KJasman/CSC360-Handbook/Chapter1.typ

 #show: chapter.with(
   title: "CSC 360 Handbook",
   number: none,
-  authors:("Konrad Jasman",),
+  author:("Konrad Jasman",),
   overview: (
 "This handbook presents a hands-on approach to learning operating systems concepts, within the context of CSC 360 at the University of Victoria.
 This is intended to provide a brief overview of theory, but only within the extent needed to get started.
-If you, the reader, find yourself lost, you may review the suggested reading or our course textbook: \"Operating System Concepts, 10th Edition\".
+If you, the reader, find yourself lost, you may review the suggested reading or our course textbook: \"Operating System Concepts, 10th Edition\", as well as the relevant documentation for Git, Linux, or other tools mentioned.

 As a preface, it should be noted that this handbook was last modified in April 2025.
 Since then, the technology mentioned may have evolved!
 However, the concepts contained within may serve as a good reference if you find yourself lost – or simply want to learn a little bit more and aren't sure where to start.